 When you imagine vacationing in Switzerland, images of azure blue skies and snowy white mountains usually fill your mind.
 You don’t have to be a skier or snowboarder to enjoy a day in the Bernese Alps!
 We took this trip in late December, and our visit was postcard perfect.

 To make your plan for the day, start with the TITLIS website, which explains how to reach the area by car or train and allows you to purchase tickets and organize your day based on the open attractions (dependent on weather and maintenance).
 The website also provides tips on where to eat and other helpful information.

 TIP: Your day’s itinerary will vary greatly depending on the time of year.
 The website’s live webcam will help you dress appropriately for the weather at the summit.
 If you plan to ski or snowboard, advance tickets are often cheaper and help avoid lines.
 Ski and snowboard equipment are also available to rent.
 Mount Titlis is easily reachable from both Lucerne and Zurich.

 Morning: Journey to the Peak

 We opted to take the easy forty-five-minute train ride from Lucerne’s central train station directly to Engelberg.
+(See this guide to Swiss train travel.)
 Once we arrived at the Engelberg train station, we followed the crowds and hopped on a free bus to the TITLIS Valley Station (you can also walk there in about ten minutes).
 Once at the TITLIS valley station, purchase your tickets for the day.

 Next, enter the TITLIS Xpress eight-seater gondola, which whisks you to Stand Station located in Trübsee (the “middle station”).
 Depending on the season, Trübsee offers plenty of options for dining, snow tubing, a gorgeous mountain lake, hiking trails, mountain biking, bungee jumping, zip-lining, and much more.